 Everything else seemed to fare well at least for me personally (assuming it was a whole food, prepared properly, and nothing processed).
 Our daughter had some strange sensitivities that I could easily pinpoint while nursing so my diet followed what she could and couldn’t eat.

 Overall – a success!
 And a ton of mistakes… seriously… so many.
 Can you pinpoint any?
-I’ll talk about them in my next post.
+I talk about them in more detail in this post.

 Moving on to round 2.

 Our Experience with the AIP Diet – Take 2

 Our first time following the diet was back in 2016 shortly after our daughter was born.
 In 2018, I revisited it due to an unfortunate unspecified autoimmune situation which I detail more in the following posts:

 At this point, I was in a true autoimmune flare… something I never experienced with Hashimoto’s (and if I ever did, I didn’t know it because I always felt awful).